haymez/blackjack/README.md

 * Insurance

 ###Bugs/Issues
-* JQuery call stack issue
+* JQuery call stack issue (indeterminate)
-* Game lets player deal with bet that's higher then player's funds should allow
-* Getting a natural results in 12 points instead of 21 (Sometimes)
+* Sometimes Aces change from 11 points to 1 when they shouldn't.